'We can't plant enough forests to make climate change go away,' says Professor Rob MacKenzie

 You can secure the future of the food we eat and the base of all life on land

 You can help the Birmingham Institute of Forest Research (BIFoR) provide vital information on how our forests work, so they can be kept safe.
 BIFoR hosts the only experiment of its kind to use real, mature, temperate woodland, delivering the most reliable predictions of the future state of these forests.
-A new glasshouse will test how climate change may affect young trees and food crops, in a sealed environment where CO2, temperature, light, diseases and pests can be fully controlled.
+Our new glasshouse is testing how climate change may affect young trees and food crops, in a sealed environment where CO2, temperature, light, diseases and pests can be fully controlled.
 The findings will influence governments to take seriously the threat to our natural environment.

 Our woodlands need your support